sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ## A History of the Blackthorne Family

 We have walked in the darkness among Woodhaven for years now.
 However, our name has been lost to history through reasons that are hard to explain.
 We are not the lawless savage monster hunters people portray us as.
-We employ barbaric and cruel tactics, but when you hunt creatures of the night, they show no mercy so why should we when we hunt them.
+We employ barbaric and cruel tactics, but when you hunt creatures of the night, they show no mercy neither do we when we hunt them.

 We are banned from residing within city walls due to the violent nature of our profession.
+The locals take solace knowing we lurk in the dark as well as the creatures.
+You won’t see us walking openly in the city streets besides getting supplies unless we are tracking a creature or someone we expect to hurt innocents.
 We live happily in wagon caravans and underground keeps for safety and mobility.
-You can approach our camps freely if you are free of evil taint or intention, our families magics repel creatures of the night at the edge of them.
+You can approach our camps if you are free of evil taint or intention, our families magics repel creatures of the night at the edge of our camps.
 If you see blue flames burning a creature in the woods, know they are evil and not welcome.
-The locals take solace knowing we lurk in the dark as well as the creatures.
-You won’t see us walking openly in the city streets besides getting supplies unless we are tracking a creature or someone we expect to hurt innocents.

-If an agent of the night finds this letter, know our numbers are as endless and relentless as yours, we will not rest until you are removed from Undeath.You will know our symbol and learn to fear us or love us depending on what lies in your heart.
+If an agent of the night finds this letter, know our numbers are as endless and relentless as yours, we will not rest until you are removed from Undeath.
+You will know our symbol and learn to fear us or love us depending on what lies in your heart.
 If you aid the agents of the night, expect no mercy from us, only a swift death.
 If you are being controlled by them, we will attempt to save you if we can but sometimes they curse people to death and we cannot save everyone.

 *~E*